trentmwillis/glimmer-of-life/README.md

 **Note: This is a work in progress.**

 An implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using [Glimmer](https://glimmerjs.com/).
-Meant primarily as an exploration of building beautiful and performant visualization with Glimmer.
+Meant primarily as an exploration of building performant visualizations with many components in Glimmer.

-## Notes from Development

-Tracking changes at a "chunky" level produces poor performance characteristics.
-In particular, treating entire generations (or "worlds" as implemented here) as immutable and replacing them with each "tick" leads to frequent busting of the frame rate.

 ## Prerequisites